GoogleCloudPlatform/firebase-extensions/storage-label-images/PREINSTALL.md

 On install, you will be asked to provide a Cloud Storage bucket where files will be uploaded, and a Firestore collection to write extracted labels back to.

 Whenever a new jpg or png image is uploaded to the specified bucket, a Cloud Function will trigger that calls the Cloud Vision API to extract labels, and stores the result in a new document with the ID matching the name of the file which was uploaded.
+(If the file was in a subfolder, the forward slashes will be converted to underscores.)

 ### Use Cases